andrewdotwang/WatercolorRendering/docs/index.md

-# 184 Final Project Report: Watercolor-esque Non-Photorealistic Rendering
+# Watercolor-esque Non-Photorealistic Rendering
+Final project report by Andrew Wang, Evan Lohn, and Johnathan Zhou for CS184 - Computer Graphics and Imaging - UC Berkeley, Spring 2020
 ## Abstract
 This project aims to create non-photorealistic rendering of watercolor-esque images.
 Drawing inspiration from existing literature on generative rendering of watercolor onto 2D spaces as a pre-processing simulation (Curtis et al., 1997), we apply similar ideas to 3D rendering and implement watercolor style coloring for meshes in 3D image space.
 Our approach leverages and builds upon the previously completed ray-tracing renderer as a base, and utilizes techniques from Curtis et al., 1997 to allow for physical fluid simulation and a pigment based lighting model for water color shading.
 We present two watercolor-esque 3D renderers; one where additional simulation timesteps make the final rendering “drier” for realistic watercolor behavior, and another where we also apply the Kubelka-Munk compositing model to illustrate effects of paints overlapping.